algosup/2022-2023-project-3-harfang3d-binding-Project-4-group/Technical-Specifications.md

 The project is divided into three main phases:

-- week 1 to week 2 phase 1: Exploration and understanding of [FABGen](#FABGen) and creation of documents
+- week 1 to week 2 phase 1: creation of documents
-- week 3 to week 4 phase 2: Production of the product
+- week 2 to week 4 phase 2: Exploration and understanding of [FABGen](#FABGen)
-- week 4 to week 6 phase 3: Finalisation of the product
+- week 4 to week 6 phase 3: Production of the product

 ### Software